 Saturnalia was an ancient Roman festival in honor of the deity Saturn.
 Originally it was held on 17 December of the Julian Calendar, but the party later expanded with festivities through to 23 December.
 The poet Catullus called it “the best of days”.

+Saturn being an ancient national god of Latium, the institution of the Saturnalia is lost in the most remote antiquity.
 In Roman mythology, Saturn was an agricultural deity who was said to have reigned over the world in the Golden Age, when humans enjoyed the spontaneous bounty of the earth without labor in a state of innocence.
 The revelries of Saturnalia were supposed to reflect the conditions of the lost mythical age, not all of them desirable.
 The Greek equivalent was the Kronia.

 Although probably the best-known Roman holiday, Saturnalia as a whole is not described from beginning to end in any single ancient source.
 Modern understanding of the festival is pieced together from several accounts dealing with various aspects.

 Saturnalia festivities began with ritual and sacrifices in the Temple of Saturn.
 The statue of the god was hollow and filled with olive oil, as a symbol of his agricultural functions.
 His feet were bound with woolen strips, that were unbound at Saturnalia.